palkan/active_delivery/README.md

 end
 ```

-To test line used (email, push, pigeon), you can the following shared examples:
+To test which line was used (email, push, pigeon 🐦), you can use the following shared examples:

 ```ruby
 ##